patrnk/TmdbMovieGuide/README.md

 ```
 Here, 'xxx' is the substring to search and test.json is a json file retrieved with fetch.py (by default, it's 'movie.json').
 ### recommend.py
 The script suggests a list of movies to watch based on the movie title provided.
-The movie must be in a database.
+The movie must be in the database.
 Example usage:
 ```#!bash
 $ python3 recommend.py 'Monsters, Inc.' -t 7 -i test.json